South Alabama vs. Arkansas State NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Red Wolves have covered the spread twice this year when underdogs by 9 points or more (in four chances).

-- Arkansas State is 3-1 against the spread and 1-4 overall when the team scores more than 22.1 points.
+- When Arkansas State records more than 22.1 points, it is 3-1 against the spread and 1-4 overall.

-- When Arkansas State amasses more than 335.3 yards, the team is 3-1 against the spread and 1-4 overall.
+- In games that Arkansas State totals over 335.3 yards, the team is 3-1 against the spread and 1-4 overall.

-- The Red Wolves have 11 giveaways this season, while the Jaguars have 13 takeaways .
+- This year the Red Wolves have 11 turnovers, two fewer than the Jaguars have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.